If I could have whispered in your ear way back when you were around twelve years old, I’d tell you that you’re perfect just the way you are.

 I love us,

 Mary Jo Hazard is the author of children’s books The Peacocks of Palos Verdes, Palo’s World, and P is for Palo Verdes.
+Her novel, Stillwater, will be released in July 2020.
 She is a licensed Marriage Family Therapist, and she has worked with survivors of suicide, victims of domestic violence, sexual abuse victims, child abuse victims, and worked with clients dealing with PTSD, depression, and addictions.
-To learn more about Mary Jo click here or to sign up for her newsletter, Reflections, click here.

 Getting comfortable with being perfectly imperfect in this world is tough.
 With social media and reality shows, the pressure is greater than ever.
 Mary Jo’s letter is going to have me thinking about my own imperfections and how to embrace them, and she is inspiring me to be silly and to laugh at myself more.